DavidHe1127/Mr.He_HandBook/DevOps/AWS/APIG/README.md

 Lambda Proxy Integration means a) lambda receives the whole request without transformations from APIG and b) response message & status code is set in lambda.

-Lambda integration does things opposite.
+Lambda integration does things opposite - req/res transformations and status code are set in APIG